symfony/symfony-docs/deployment.rst

     .. code-block:: terminal

-        $ composer dump-env prod
+        $ php bin/console dotenv:dump prod

-    The generated file will contain all the configuration stored in ``.env``.
+    The generated file will contain all the configurations stored in ``.env``.
 If you want to rely only on environment variables, generate one without any values using:

     .. code-block:: terminal

-        $ composer dump-env prod --empty
+        $ php bin/console dotenv:dump prod --empty

 C) Install/Update your Vendors
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~